 May God forbid that the whole community should conspire to elect someone who goes along with its own evil ways.
 But if it does, and if the bishop of the diocese or the abbots or Christians in the area come to know of these evil ways to any extent, they must block the success of this wicked conspiracy, and set a worthy steward in charge of God’s house.
 They may be sure that they will receive a generous reward for this, if they do it with pure motives and zeal for God’s honour.
 Conversely, they may be equally sure that to neglect to do so is sinful.

 Goodness of life is about living a humble authenticity.
 This authenticity has its foundation in a healthy sense of our own context.
 Leaders cannot be all things to all people.
 Leadership is about encouraging and guiding people into the unknowns and the mystery of life.
 Balanced and effective leaders have already experienced something of life’s unknowns and mystery.
-Spiritual leaders live goodness because they have discovered through this experience that the unknown and the mysterious are themselves immersed in goodness.
-They know, deep in themselves, that life is ultimately safe enough and not to be feared.
+Spiritual leaders live goodness because they have discovered through this experience that the unknown and the mysterious are themselves good.
+They know, deep in themselves, that life is safe enough and not to be feared.

 Life is full of choices.
-In these choices are opportunities to live more and more deeply into living life in harmony with God’s life.
+In these choices are opportunities to live more and more deeply into living our life in harmony with God’s life.
 There are the ‘big’ decisions such as relationship, career, having a family, or going into debt.
 And there are the ‘little’ decisions like what time to set the alarm, to smile or not to smile, read a book or phone a friend.
 The love life of God is with us in them all.
 A spiritual and human life is all about sensing where in our choices the Spirit is drawing us and then acting on this drawing.